-The Directors present their report and audited consolidated and company financial statements of GH Research PLC ("the Company", "we", "us" and "our"), a public limited company incorporated in Ireland, and its subsidiary undertaking, GH Research Ireland Ltd, a private limited company incorporated in Ireland, ("the Subsidiary"), with the Company and its Subsidiary being together ("the Group") for the year ended December 31, 2021.
+The Directors present their report and audited consolidated and company financial statements (the "Annual Report") of GH Research PLC ("the Company", "we", "us" and "our"), a public limited company incorporated in Ireland, and its subsidiary undertaking, GH Research Ireland Ltd, a private limited company incorporated in Ireland, ("the Subsidiary"), with the Company and its Subsidiary being together ("the Group") for the year ended December 31, 2022.

-These Consolidated Financial Statements for the year ended December 31, 2021 have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") and with those parts of the Companies Act 2014 applicable to companies applying IFRS.
+These Consolidated Financial Statements for the year ended December 31, 2022 have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") and with those parts of the Companies Act 2014 applicable to companies applying IFRS.
 The Company Financial Statements have been prepared in accordance with Irish Generally Accepted Accounting Practice (accounting standards issued by the UK Financial Reporting Council, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and Irish company law).

 The Company was incorporated as a public limited company under the laws of Ireland on March 29, 2021.
 Its principal activity is a holding company for the subsidiary.
-The financial information presented prior to the incorporation of the Company, including the comparative information for the year-ended December 31, 2020, relate solely to the Subsidiary.
+The financial information presented prior to the incorporation of the Company relates solely to the Subsidiary.